 CUNY is a highly centralized system, with senior administrators exercising enormous power and nearly all big decisions made at the top.
-Yet the central administration of the chancellor and various vice presidents, as well as the politically appointed Board of Trustees, are distant from the on-the ground operations of the colleges.
-In my 12 years at City College, excluding graduation, I cannot recall the chancellor ever coming to our Harlem campus.
+Yet the central administration of the chancellor and various vice presidents, as well as the politically appointed board of trustees, is distant from the on-the-ground operations of the colleges.
+In my 12 years at City College, I cannot recall the chancellor ever coming to our Harlem campus, excluding graduation.
 And while many board members have extensive government and business experience, few have experience running universities.
-Consequently, the central authorities often miss what is occurring at the colleges, and they complicate matters with one-size-fits all policies not suited to the differing circumstances of the various schools.
+Consequently, the central authorities often miss what is occurring at the colleges, and they complicate matters with one-size-fits-all policies not suited to the differing circumstances of the various schools.
 Rather than encourage excellence, the central administration often fosters a lowest-common-denominator approach.

 It’s notable, too, that only a small percentage of CUNY students pay full tuition.
 Some 58 percent of undergraduates qualify for enough federal and state financial aid to attend tuition-free.
 Most of this aid comes from New York State’s Tuition Assistance Program (TAP), a grant of up to $5,165 that doesn’t have to be paid back, and from the federal government through Pell Grants.
 Talented students can also qualify for the many scholarships available through private philanthropy on each campus—indeed, some college administrators privately say that there are more such scholarships than students who merit them.
 Nor do CUNY students take on much college debt; eight in ten graduate with no federal education loans.
 Many CUNY students struggle financially, not typically because of tuition but rather because of other costs—housing, transportation, books, food, and other expenses—many of which are higher in the Big Apple than elsewhere.